Cataracts

 - ORA (Optiwave Refractive Analysis): This is a device that allows on-demand power calculation and is used to ensure proper implant power, IOL placement, and/or determination of the magnitude and direction of astigmatism.
 The device takes 40 real-time measurements to validate the correct targeted IOL (intraocular lens).
 The measurements are taken after your cloudy cataract is removed and prior to implantation of the lens.
 This device may be used during any type of cataract surgery, but is most helpful in patients who have a history of vision correction surgery.
 In order to achieve the highest level of success, all patients who have a history of vision correction will undergo this measurement at the time of cataract surgery.
 Since this is a custom option, the use of this device is not covered by your insurance, and the additional out-of-pocket fee is $250.

 - Post-cataract surgery enhancement: Despite a thorough pre-operative discussion and use of ORA technology, some patients still fail to reach the target correction after surgery.
 In these patients, the initial management is observation for up to 3-6 months; oftentimes, the target will drift back to the expected correction.
 If this does not occur, Dr. Patel can perform an enhancement using PRK (photorefractive keratectomy) to correct the residual refraction.
 This procedure is similar to your vision correction surgery you had many years ago and allows patients to achieve the target visual outcome.
-If a patient does not want an additional enhancement, many patients can be correct with a pair of prescription glasses.
+If a patient does not want an additional enhancement, many patients can be corrected with a pair of prescription glasses.
 It is important to know that enhancements are rarely needed.
 If required, the enhancement is a separate, non-covered, procedure and the out-of-pocket fee is $1200.

 HOW DOES DRY EYE SYNDROME AFFECT CATARACT SURGERY?

 Dry Eye Syndrome is a very common condition that affects the ocular surface as a result of not having enough tears to lubricate the eyes or simply having poor quality tears.
 During every cataract evaluation, we look for signs and symptoms of dry eye.
 Treating dry eye before cataract surgery will stabilize the ocular surface and increase the accuracy of the preoperative IOL measurements.
 If the dry eye is severe, punctal plugs or a prescription drop (Xiidra or Restasis) can be used a few weeks before surgery to improve the ocular surface.
-While there may not be an actual cure for dry eye, preparing your ocular surface prior to anticipated cataract surgery will certainly minimize post-operative complaints and maximize results.

 WHAT IS MONOVISION (BLENDED VISION)?